 What if my financial situation changes after the financial assessment?

 A change in your financial situation could affect your eligibility for a government subsidy.
 For example, if you enter the nursing home as a private payer, you could become eligible for financial assistance if your income decreases.
 If you are already subsidized, the Department would have to reassess you if your income increases or decreases.

 It is your responsibility to let the Department know if your financial situation changes.
-If it does, please contact your local Department of Social Development office (see Section L for phone numbers) and ask to speak to the financial assessor.
+If it does, please contact your regional Department of Social Development office (see Section L for phone numbers) and ask to speak to the financial needs assessor.

 TERMS TO KNOW

-Net Income/Net Family Income - This is your income after deductions for income tax.
-If you are single, the Department considers 100% of your income.
+Net Income/Net Family Income - This is your total income from all sources, whether taxable or non-taxable.
+If you are single, the Department considers 100% of your income after deductions from income tax.
 If you have a spouse (married or common-law) or dependents, the Department considers the net income of the family unit on a graduated scale.
 In either case, you are allowed a monthly comfort and clothing allowance.
-Income includes: wages, allowances, income from investments, income, pensions (ex.
+Income includes: wages, allowances, income from investments, pensions (ex.
 Old Age Security and Canada Pension), etc.